Tajh Bellow: Personal life and education

 Bellow is the son of Alvin Bellow, Jr. and Latasha Rene Bellow (née Kimble).
 He has two siblings, Kahree and Maya.
 Born in Texas City, Texas, Bellow relocated to Katy, Texas, just outside of Houston when he was 7 years old.
 Bellow relocated to California at age 12 to pursue his acting career.
 Bellow attended Burbank High School in Burbank, California.
 As a sophomore, Bellow took the California High School Proficiency Exam to test out of high school as balancing school with work proved nearly impossible.
 He stayed until his junior to continue playing tennis.
 At 17, Bellow attended community college for 7 years as he tried to balance school with his acting career.
 In the fall of 2019, Bellow transferred to California State University as a sociology major.
 In the summer of 2018, Bellow attended a Shakespearian intensive at Magdalen College, Oxford which he credited with renewing his love for acting.
 As of 2022, he left California State and has enrolled in the Los Angeles Film School.

-In February 2020, Bellow suffered a torn quadricep.
+In February 2020, Bellow suffered a torn quadriceps.
 The injury was incorporated into his character's storyline on General Hospital.